North, East, South, West – what to do when you have 2-3 exposures!

 Undoubtedly, you’ll be heading out in the near future to grab paint samples – stop right there!
 I want you to check out SAMPLIZE.
 Samplize offers peel and stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
 Here are just a FEW reasons why I recommend Samplize to my clients…

-- Samples arrive ON YOUR DOORSTEP in 1-3 business days, depending on location
+- samples arrive ON YOUR DOORSTEP in 1-3 business days, depending on location

-- At $6.99, they’re more affordable than the samples pots/rollers/foam boards that are needing for traditional paint sampling
+- at $6.99, they’re more affordable than the samples pots/rollers/foam boards that are needed for traditional paint sampling

-- If you keep the samples on their white paper, you can move them around the room
+- if you keep the samples on their white paper, you can move them around the room

 Visit the SAMPLIZE website HERE

-A Room with North and South Facing Windows (NS)
+Rooms with North & South-Facing Windows (NS)

 A beautiful mix of cool gray light and warm yellow light all…day…long